erochest/bakers12/README.md

  * the normalized token;
  * the raw token;
  * the name of the file the token was from;
- * the offset character of the token in the file; and
+ * the offset character of the token in the file;
- * the raw length of the token.
+ * the raw length of the token; and
+ * the running type-to-token ratio.

 ### serve